-There were 4 RMC Meetings held during the financial year ended 31 December 2023 and the attendance of the abovementioned RMC members were as follows:-
+There were 4 RMC meetings held during the financial year ended 31 December 2024 and the attendance of the RMC members were as follows:-

 Name of Members No. of RMC Meetings Held No. of RMC Meetings Attended

 Lim Tuang Ooi 4 4

-Dr. Muhammed Bin Abdul Khalid 4 4
+Wee Lay Hua 4 4

+Lim Fen Nee 4 2 out of 2 meetings held after her appointment as RMC member on 1 July 2024

-Goh Ching Yin 4 4
+Goh Ching Yin 4 Not applicable

+Dr. Muhammed Bin Abdul Khal 4 2 out of 2 meetings held prior to his relinquishment as RMC member on 1 July 2024

 Peter Ho Kok Wai 4 4